tilt-dev/tilt.build/docs/building_images_with_bazel.md

 Now if we change a dependency of the YAML, the Tiltfile re-executes.
 It might be a bit overzealous due to those extraneous dependencies but we can deal with that later.

 ### Image Dependencies
 We can reuse our build and source file queries for the image target `//snack:image`.
 There's one build dep (`snack/BUILD`) and one source dep (`snack/main.go`).
-That looks right, now to use these queries in our `bazel_image` function:
+That looks right, now to use these queries in our `bazel_build` function:

 ```python
 def bazel_build(image, target):